KorfLab/classic/README.md

 - blosum - read a scoring matrix and compute its lambda
 - nw - global alignment
 - sw - local alignment
-- splice - align a spliced sequence to it's genomic source
 - featureseq - extract sequences from FASTA + GFF
-- kmers - count kmers in a FASTA file
+- introns - extract introns from FASTA + GFF
 - imeter - reimplement the IMEter
-- pwm - generate a position weight matrix from a FASTA file
+- pwm - create and evaulate a position weight matrix
-- xpwm - assess performance of pwm using cross-validation
-- mm - create an n-th order Markov model from a FASTA file
+- mm - create and evaluate an nth order Markov model
-- xmm - assess performance of mm using cross-validation
-- rafasta - provide random access to a fasta file
 - readblast - read a BLAST report into a tidy data structure
 - readsam - read a SAM file into a tidy data structure
 - readgenome - read a FASTA + GFF into a genome data structure
-- viterbi -
+- viterbi - maximum state path

 ## randomseq ##